The ‘120 Project’ to Mark the 120th Anniversary of Bedford Camera Club

 We will adopt a relaxed documentary style, looking to photograph simple moments as they happen, capturing the beauty of the mundane, and the ordinary pulse of everyday life.

-As a result, the 120 Project will become a collection of interesting images, that provides a social history, and unique perspective on Bedford in 2026.
+As a result, the 120 Project will become a collection of interesting images, that provide a unique perspective on Bedford and surrounding villages in 2026.